epita-cs2/OpenSK--Makerdiary/README.md

 [![Coverage Status](https://coveralls.io/repos/github/google/OpenSK/badge.svg?branch=stable)](https://coveralls.io/github/google/OpenSK?branch=stable)

 ## OpenSK
 Google has released an open-source implementation called OpenSK.
-This is firmware that you can install on your own USB key, transforming it into an operational key such as FIDO or U2F.
+One can install this firmware in an USB key, transforming it into an operational key to implement FIDO or U2F.

 ## Disclaimer
-This project is developped by Google, I advice you to always to check their original repository for more updates.
+This project is developped by Google, We advice you to constantly keep checking their original repository for more updates.
-In this repository I will provide an installation guide of OpenSK on Makerdiary nRF52840 MDK USB Dongle .
+In this repository we will provide an installation guide of OpenSK on Makerdiary nRF52840 MDK USB Dongle .

 ### FIDO2